this-is-richard/podwatch/README.md

 1. Click the download button above to get the latest DMG file
 2. Open the downloaded DMG file
-3. Drag K8s Manager to your Applications folder
+3. Drag PodWatch to your Applications folder
-4. Launch K8s Manager from Applications or Spotlight
+4. Launch PodWatch from Applications or Spotlight

 ### Prerequisites